Lessons

 Articles

 Shadowlandian Black Speech has no articles.
 However some other dialects have them.
-Some people use words “agh” (one) as indefinite article and “za” (this) as definite article.
+Some people use words “ash” (one) as indefinite article and “za” (this) as definite article.
 They are placed before nouns in examples I saw, but if Black Speech had articles, they should go after noun as a suffix.
 Remember, confusing the articles is one the most common error of non-English speaking people, also articles in Black Speech would not carry any grammatical information as opposed to German or French, and Black Speech shall be pretty simple.
 So don't use them.

 Gender